The North Karelian way of living

 Bomba Karelian Village

-Bomba House is a fine example of Karelian wooden architecture, standing at the heart of a holiday village of log built houses decorated in traditional style with carvings and ornamental paintings.
+Bomba House is a fine example of Karelian wooden architecture.
+It stands at the heart of a holiday village.
+The village’s log houses are decorated in a traditional style with carvings and ornamental paintings.
 Bomba offers hotel accommodation, restaurant, a spa, souvenirs, an Orthodox chapel, a summer outdoor theater and a broad range of activities in summer and winter.

 Möhkö Village

-Möhkö Village lying near the Russian border, is a seemingly idyllic piece of Finnish countryside but has an industrial history displayed by the local ironwork’s museum standing on the banks of Koitajoki River.
+Möhkö Village in Ilomantsi seems to be an idyllic piece of Finnish countryside, but it has an industrial history displayed by the local ironwork’s museum standing on the banks of Koitajoki River.
 The surrounding area was also the scene of fierce fighting during World War II, signs of which can still be found.

 Orthodoxy in North Karelia